 If it were approved, S1 would then receive a confirmation that S1 accepted their request.
 If it weren't, the product would prompt them to try again with some recommended times that should work based on TT's settings on her side.

 S2's user flow is simple since they are now the first decider in the chain of command.
 As such, when they receive a request to change their appointment, they either say yes to a new appointment or say no to keep their old one.

-When a student asks to change their schedule, there are two scenarios: scheduling conflict and one without a conflict.
+When a student asks to change their schedule, there is either a scheduling conflict with another student or not.

 The product reaches out to S2 with options if they want to help out.
 If S2 says yes, they choose a new time, and a notification is sent to TT letting them know about the changes.